Otto Granström: Biography

-His father was railwayman Karl Otto Granström (1843–1910) and mother Johanna Elisabeth Olin (1847–1913).
+Granström's father was railwayman Karl Otto Granström (1843–1910) and mother Johanna Elisabeth Olin (1847–1913).
 He married Agnes Katariina Lönn (1889–) in 1914.

 He completed his matriculation exam at the Hämeenlinna Lyceum in 1906 and the forester examination in 1910.
 He worked in forestry up to his death, ultimately being the chief executive officer of the Hämeenlinna steam sawmill.

 He served in the White Guard in the Finnish Civil War and received the Memorial Medal of the War of Independence.